tvwolfsnake/quantum-break-autosplitter/README.md

 # quantum-break-autosplitter
-a (mostly) loadless autosplitter for quantum break speedrunning.
+a loadless autosplitter for quantum break speedrunning.

 eventually I'll add this to the livesplit autosplitter XML, but for now you can download it here.